Macrometacorp/docs/docs/photoniq/prerendering/manage-origins/view-origin-settings.md

 ## Origin Settings

 Dynamic Prerendering provides the following origin settings.
 Field names in the web console are different than those in the API responses.
-Refer to the API endpoint documentation for a full explanation of the API response.
+Refer to the API endpoint documentation for a full explanation.

 - **Origin URL** - Full URL of the origin.
 - **Sitemap** - Sitemap, if one is associated with the origin.